crweber9874/avp_public_opinion/README.md

 * avp_panel.csv.
 The two wave panel data from Arizona in *wide* form, conducted by YouGov.
 * avp_w1w2_long.csv.
 The two wave panel data from Arizona in *long* form, conducted by YouGov.

+## Data Pipeline
+The raw files are in an external folder.
+The data cleaning process involves a unique file for each survey, which exports a minimally cleaned up version of the data.
+These data are then combined, and further refined in combinedDat.R.
+Finally, The ordered_logit file is run to export predictions to the relveant shiny folder.

 # Visualization

 ### $\texttt{shiny/}$

 [shiny/contestation](https://viz.datascience.arizona.edu/avp_democracy/).
+Shiny app visualizing electoral contestion with the Wave I AVP data.
+[shiny/immigration](https://viz.datascience.arizona.edu/avp_democracy/).
+Shiny app visualizing electoral contestion with the Wave I AVP data.
+[shiny/guns](https://viz.datascience.arizona.edu/avp_democracy/).
+Shiny app visualizing electoral contestion with the Wave I AVP data.
+[shiny/abortion](https://viz.datascience.arizona.edu/avp_democracy/).
 Shiny app visualizing electoral contestion with the Wave I AVP data.

 ## Data Information